 The capital of Malaysian Borneo’s Sabah region, KK (as it’s known) doesn’t seem to have crossed the radar of Southeast Asia’s digital nomads yet.
 I saw very few other people working on laptops in any of the cafes I visited.
 With surprisingly-good internet and inexpensive flights from Kuala Lumpur, however, it’s surely just a matter of time.

-If you’re ahead of the crowd, though, and looking for the best cafes to work in during your time in Kota Kinabalu, check out these five great options.
+If you’re ahead of the crowd, though, and looking for the best cafes to work in during your time in Kota Kinabalu, check out these great options.

 Nook Cafe